 Jesse Q. Huang '73

 Jesse died in New York City Dec.
 1, 2022.
-Raised in Wauwatosa, Wis., he came to Princeton from Wauwatosa West High School.
+Raised in Wauwatosa, Wis., he came to rest of his life.

-Jesse left Princeton before graduation and settled in lower Manhattan, where he spent the rest of his life.
 He worked for many years as an analyst for IBM in several of their New York metropolitan locations.